County Guide

 Jefferson County quick facts

-• Primary court system: Jefferson Circuit Court (30th Judicial Circuit) and Jefferson District Court
+• Primary courts: Jefferson County Circuit Court (Birmingham Division and Bessemer Division) and Jefferson County District Court

 How record searches work in Jefferson County